• Menu

 What Causes Dark Circles and Puffiness?

 The area around our eyes is distinctly thinner and more delicate than the skin anywhere else on the face.
 So it is more susceptible to dryness and wrinkles.
+Other factors decide whether we experience other trouble in the under-eye area, such as brownish skin and/or undereye bags.

 Aging

 It is no surprise that the eyes are usually where the first signs of aging might show up.
 Crow’s feet, fine lines, and smile wrinkles all make their presence when the collagen in our skin starts to diminish (starting in our 20s).
+This decrease makes the skin around the eyes even thinner, and this in turn makes the tiny capillaries under the skin more visible.

 The result – dark circles.
 Add to it the fact that the area under the eyes tends to accumulate more fluid in some people, and you’ve got the answer for why some experience undereye “bags” or puffiness.